You may not be able to prevent a dog bite, but you must take any steps to protect yourself against an aggressive animal.

 - Keep your yard safe and fenced.
 Remember that electronic fences work only on the dog, not on the people that may try to approach it.

 - Socialize your dog from the moment you bring it home.
 Unsocialized dogs may be timid and shy.
 They may bite simply out of fear.

 - Train your dog to drop any toys on command.
-This prevents having to reach into or near a dog's mouth to retrieve the toy.
+This prevents reaching into or near a dog’s mouth to retrieve the toy.

-- Be cautious when introducing your dog into any new situations.
+- Be cautious when introducing your dog to any new situations.
 Be attentive and ready to respond if your dog begins to feel uneasy or displays any unusual behavior.

 - Teach your dog non-aggressive games, such as “fetch.”
 Rough play such as wrestling or tug-of-war may teach or encourage a dog to become more aggressive.

 Usually, dogs will not immediately attack.
 There are warning signs you should recognize when a dog becomes aggravated:

 - Growling, snarling or aggressive barking.